csiszi/FSND-P4-Design-a-game/README.md

 luck on that game anymore.
 If you win, the game's attempts increases by one and your score will be the number of attempts in that game.
-The high score returns the most attempts of the ended games, but the point is to be the first in the rankings, which shows your **last** score (and not your highest score!)
+The high score returns the most attempts of the ended games, but the **point is to be the first in the rankings**, which shows your **last** score (and not your highest score!)
+*Note*: If the ranking would return the highest score of a user (instead of the last score), then the only strategy would be to push your luck whenever you can.
-If you push your luck on a game where you have 5 points, you can find yourself in the bottom of the list.
-But if you win, maybe you'll stay there forever!
+If you push your luck on a game where you have 5 points, you can find yourself in the bottom of the list, without any games in your pocket.
+If you start a new, you can see the bottom of the ranking as well, but you can be in the top again with only one lucky push!

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.